Bobbejaan Schoepen: Musical and political debut

 That same year he had a memorable debut performance in the Ancienne Belgique of Brussels.
-In front of a full house he sang the South-African song, "Mama, ek wil 'n man hé".
+In front of a full house he sang the South-African song, "Mamma, 'k wil 'n man hê".
 Nee mamma, née, 'n Duitseman, die wil ek nie.
-Want Schweinefleisch dit lus ek nie" ("Mommy, I want a husband.
+Want Schweinefleisch dit lus ek nie." ("Mommy, I want a husband.
 No mommy no, I don't want a German 'cause I don't like pig meat.")
 The song was perceived as being anti-German, provoking a few Nazis who were present at the show to take him away.
 The South African song is making reference to a 'German man'.
 The Ancienne Belgique was closed for three weeks.
 Shortly thereafter he was forced to go work in Germany.
 As an alternative he chose to sing for the Flemish workers doing compulsory labor.
 For this he was locked up for three months in the Dossin barracks in Mechelen from October 1944, without a hearing or a trial.